Death

 ...

-God and the New Physics, I was astonished to discover how many of my close scientific colleagues practice a conventional religion.
+Many practicing scientists are also religious.
+Following the pubilication of God and the New Physics, I was astonished to discover how many of my close scientific colleagues practice a conventional religion.
 In some cases they manage to keep these two aspects of their lives separate, as if science rules six days a week, and religion on Sunday.
 A few scientists, however make strenuous and sincere efforts to bring their science and their religion into harmony.
 Usually this entails taking a very liberal view of religious doctrine on the one hand, and on the other hand imbuing the world of physical phenomena with a significance that many of their fellow scientists find unappealing*.

 Among those scientists who are not religios in a conventional sense, many confess to a vague feeling that there is "something" beyond the surface reality of daily experience, some meaning behind existence.
 Even hard-nosed atheists frequently have what has been called a sense of reverence for nature, a fascination and respect for its depth and beauty and subtlety, that is akin to religious awe.
 Indeed, scientists are very emotional people in these matters.
 There is no greater misconception about scientists than the widespread belief that they are cold, hard, soulless individuals.

 I belong to the group of scientists who do not subscribe to a conventional religion but nevertheless deny that the universe is a purposeless accident.
 Through my scientific work I have come to believe more and more strongly that the physical universe is put together with an ingenuity so astonishing that I cannot accept it merely as a brute fact.
 There must, it seems to me, be a deeper level of explanation.
 Whether one wishes to call that deeper level "God" is a matter of taste and definition.
 Furthermore, I have come to the point of view that mind -- i.e. conscious awareness of the world -- is not a meaningless and incidental quirk of nature, but an absolutely fundamental facet of reality.
-That is not to say that
+That is not to say that we are the purpose for which the universe exists.
+Far from it.
+I do, however, believe that we human beings are built into the scheme of things in a very basic way.

 (Emphasis mine.)
 Davies is no crackpot.
 He is a highly-respected theoretical physicist and astrobiologist who has had appointments at London, Cambridge, and Sydney.
 Schroeder has a similarly impressive background -- he was educated at MIT and remained there for some time as a professor in nuclear physics; he is also an applied theologian.